Automotive industry in Mexico: Current market (2007–present)

 Mexican studio Mastretta Cars first announced the creation of their MXT through Automóvil Panamericano magazine in May 2007.
-The vehicle is the first Mexican sports car ever built, and features specifications similar to those of Lotus Elise and Porsche Cayman.

-The production of MXT started in January 2011.
+This vehicle is the very first Mexican sports car ever built, and features specifications similar to those of Lotus Elise and Porsche Cayman.
+The production of the MXT started in January 2011.

 In 2010, Mexican bus maker Cimex announced that it was expanding into the passenger vehicle field and was developing a pickup truck called the Conin which would be Mexico's first domestic pickup truck when expected to enter production in 2013.

 To date, 42 makers have official representation in the country with nearly 400 different models, making Mexico one of the most varied automotive markets in the world.

 The automotive sector accounts for 17.6% of Mexico's manufacturing sector.
 Mexico is the second largest automobile manufacturing nation in the Western Hemisphere, after the United States, having produced 4 million vehicles in 2017.
 The industry produces technologically complex components and engages in research and development.
 The "Big Three" (General Motors, Ford and Chrysler) have been operating in Mexico since the 1930s, while Volkswagen and Nissan built their plants in the 1960s.
 In Puebla alone, 70 industrial part-makers cluster around Volkswagen.
 In the 2010s, expansion of the sector was surging.
 In 2014, more than $10 billion in investment was committed in the first few months of the year.
 Kia Motors in August 2014 announced plans for a $1 billion factory in Nuevo León.
-At the time, Mercedes-Benz and Nissan were already building a $1.4 billion plant near Aguascalientes, while BMW was planning a $1-billion assembly plant in San Luis Potosí.
+At the time, Mercedes-Benz and Nissan were already building a $1.4 billion plant near the city of Aguascalientes, while BMW was planning a $1-billion assembly plant in San Luis Potosí.
 Additionally, Audi began building a $1.3 billion factory near Puebla in 2013.
 Of the Mexican car exports to the US, most are carried by rail, and some by sea.